Spring Walking Tours

 The Lantern Light Tours continue to be in popular demand for a spooky and historical account of Wethersfield’s past.
 Join your guide as you travel through history on Main Street and in the Ancient Burying Ground.

-Tickets are pre-sale, $15 per person.
+Tickets are pre-sale, $20 per person and go on sale mid September.
 Suggested age is 13 & over.
 Tours begin and end at the Keeney Memorial Cultural Center.